ssram4298/jenkins-terraform/Readme.md

-# Project Name: Infrastructure as Code with Terraform - Jenkins on AWS
+# Infrastructure as Code with Terraform - Jenkins on AWS

 ## Overview